wzh99/SimPL/doc/simpl_report.md

 Since there are tens of AST node classes in package `parser.ast` and many of them share the same pattern with the example shown above, discussing them all is tedious and meaningless.
 In the following I will just discuss some cases that need further consideration.

-#### `Fn`

-`Fn` node is special in that there is no way to know what the parameter type is.
-Here I can bind a type variable to the name of the parameter, and check type of function body.
-The type variable for the parameter may be unified with another type.
-Then the type checking algorithm can replace the type variable with that type, and return the infered type for this function.

-`Rec` node works in the similar way as `Fn`.
-The only difference is that the 'parameter' type and body type should be unified, and the unified type should be returned.

 #### `App`

-It is straightforward if the type of function sub-expression of `App` is already an arrow type.
+It is straightforward if the type of left sub-expression of `App` is already an arrow type.
 But the case where it is a type variable needs special care.
-In this case, this type variable should be replaced with a parameterized arrow type, with type of argument sub-expression of `App` as its parameter type, and a new type variable as its body type.
+In this case, this type variable should be replaced with a parameterized arrow type, with type of argument sub-expression of `App` as its parameter type, and a new type variable as its result type.

 #### `EqExpr`